haiwen/seafile-admin-docs/manual/extension/libreoffice_online.md

 Then restart Seafile.

-Click an office file in Seafile web interface, you will see the online preview rendered by LibreOffice online.
+Click an office file in Seafile web interface, you will see the online preview rendered by CollaboraOnline.
 Here is an example:

 ![LibreOffice-online](../images/libreoffice-online.png)

 ## Trouble shooting

-Understanding how theintegration work will help you debug the problem.
+Understanding how the integration work will help you debug the problem.
 When a user visits a file page:

 1. (seahub->browser) Seahub will generate a page containing an iframe and send it to the browser
-2. (browser->LibreOffice Online) With the iframe, the browser will try to load the file preview page from the LibreOffice Online
+2. (browser->CollaboraOnline) With the iframe, the browser will try to load the file preview page from the CollaboraOnline
-3. (LibreOffice Online->seahub) LibreOffice Online receives the request and sends a request to Seahub to get the file content
+3. (CollaboraOnline->seahub) CollaboraOnline receives the request and sends a request to Seahub to get the file content
-4. (LibreOffice Online->browser) LibreOffice Online sends the file preview page to the browser.
+4. (CollaboraOnline->browser) CollaboraOnline sends the file preview page to the browser.

 ## FQA

 ### About logs

-LibreOffice Online container will output the logs in the stdout, you can use following command to access it
+CollaboraOnline container will output the logs in the stdout, you can use following command to access it

 ```sh
 docker logs seafile-collabora